phizaz/jum/README.md

 *"jum" means "remember" in Thai*

-*An alternative to Joblib's Memory to do file-based cache python function*
+*An alternative to Joblib's Memory to cache python function in-file*

 It uses [**dill**](https://github.com/uqfoundation/dill) package to **pickle** objects and also to help hashing function arguments, so it supports any kind of objects as long as dill supports it.